Kyle Tucker Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 14th in MLB.
+- The Angels pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Angels' 4.25 team ERA ranks 15th among all league pitching staffs.
+- The Angels have a 4.27 team ERA that ranks 17th across all league pitching staffs.

-- The Angels rank 14th in baseball in home runs allowed (62 total, 1.1 per game).
+- Angels pitchers combine to rank 14th in baseball in home runs given up (62 total, 1.1 per game).

-- Detmers gets the start for the Angels, his 10th of the season.
-He is 0-4 with a 4.93 ERA and 58 strikeouts through 45 2/3 innings pitched.
+- Ohtani gets the start for the Angels, his eighth of the season.
+He is 5-1 with a 2.91 ERA and 90 strikeouts through 65 2/3 innings pitched.

-- The lefty last pitched on Saturday against the Miami Marlins, when he went five innings, allowing three earned runs while giving up 10 hits.
+- In his last appearance on Sunday, the right-hander tossed six innings against the Miami Marlins, giving up one earned run while surrendering six hits.

-- The 23-year-old has amassed an ERA of 4.93, with 11.4 strikeouts per nine innings, in nine games this season.
-Opponents have a .280 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.